-- a) Should be done on a dedicated jump on a 5,000-ft. pass, not after a freefall, - b) Apply all the principles outlined in Post Opening Procedures, - i.
-Traffic: clear and free, identify other canopies on the jump, - ii.
-Altitude: do you have enough to do your maneuverers, and can you then carry out you intended flight plan? - iii.
-Position: where are you, and where do you need to be? - c) All drills should be completed by the designated altitude outlined in each skill and you should be preparing for your landing pattern, and - d) Always keep your toggles in your hands during these maneuverers.
+- a) Should be done on a dedicated jump on a 5,000 ft. pass, not after a freefall. - b) Apply all of the principles outlined in Post Opening Procedures: - i.
+Traffic: Clear and free, identify other canopies on the jump. - ii.
+Altitude: Do you have enough to do your maneuvers, and can you then carry out your intended flight plan? - iii.
+Position: Where are you, and where do you need to be? - c) All drills should be completed by the designated altitude outlined in each skill and you should be preparing for your landing pattern. - d) Always keep your toggles in your hands during these maneuvers.